History of Marcos Giron in Timeline

 On August 5, 2024, Marcos Giron achieved a career-high singles ranking of world No. 37.

-In 2024, Marcos Giron defeated Andy Murray at the BOSS Open in Stuttgart.
-In Halle, he upset Andrey Rublev and reached the quarterfinals.
-He also defeated Francisco Cerundolo at the Eastbourne International and reached the second round at Wimbledon.
+In 2024, Giron defeated Andy Murray at the BOSS Open in Stuttgart, upset Andrey Rublev in Halle, and defeated Francisco Cerundolo at the Eastbourne International.
+He also reached the second round at the Wimbledon Championships.

 2025: Australian Open Third Round

-In 2025, Marcos Giron reached the third round of the Australian Open for the first time, defeating Tomas Martin Etcheverry in five sets.
+In 2025, Giron reached the third round of the Australian Open for the first time after defeating Tomas Martin Etcheverry in five sets.

-In 2025, at the BNP Paribas Open, Marcos Giron defeated Casper Ruud and Alexei Popyrin to reach the third round and a Masters fourth round for the first time in his career.
+In 2025, at the BNP Paribas Open, Giron defeated Casper Ruud, his first top 5 win, and Alexei Popyrin to reach a Masters fourth round for the first time in his career.

-The information is current through the 2025 Cincinnati Open.
+The information provided is current through the 2025 Hellenic Championship.